firstinlastout11/Spark_Study/README.md

 It contains the exploration of graph analysis using Spark

 ## Spark Notebooks
-It conatains explorations of different spark functionalities provided by Stanford's CS 246.
+It conatains explorations of different spark functionalities provided by Stanford's CS 246 and Udacity's Data Engineering Nanodegree
+- Data Wrangling w/ Spark
-- Data Exploration with Spark
+- Data Exploration w/ Spark
 - Word Count
 - Recommender Systems
 - SparkML for classifications